 St. Paul and St. Luke UCC is a small church that has served the community of Alma and surrounding area for almost 165 years.
 Alma is a small Swiss settled community nestled in the bluffs surrounding the Mississippi River in West Central Wisconsin.
 We worship in a building that was constructed in 1871, with an addition added several years ago to make it more accessible.
 We also own a country church building (Tell UCC) that we move worship to in June and September.
 We are rooted in tradition, yet acknowledge the need to look toward the future to remain active in the community.
-We feel like a ship adrift and are looking for a pastor who will work with us as we seek answers to the questions, "Who we are in this time and place and how do we ensure a future for St. Paul and St. Luke UCC in the Alma community?"
+We feel like a ship adrift and are looking for a pastor who will work with us as we seek answers to the questions, "Who are we in this time and place and how do we ensure a future for St. Paul and St. Luke UCC in the Alma community?"
+We are looking for a part-time pastor.
 St. John's Lutheran Church (ELCA) in Alma is also seeking a pastor.
-We have been in conversations with them about sharing a pastor, which would make this a full time position.
-While both congregations are dedicated to retain their identity with their respective a ffiliations (ELCA and UCC) we are open to sharing a pastor and the ecumenical opportunities that it will provide.
+We have been in conversations with them about sharing a pastor, and both congregations are open to sharing a pastor if the candidate is interested in full-time.
+While both congregations are dedicated to retain their identity with their respective affiliations (UCC and ELCA) we are open to sharing a pastor and the ecumenical opportunities that it will provide.